airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 [33] Notice that we don't do any error checking on this.
 That is done just to keep the program simple.
 In normal programs, every system call should normally be checked for success or failure.
-In failure cases, EAX will hold an error code instead of a return value.
-Error codes are negative, so they can be detected by comparing EAX-INDEXED to zero and jumping if it is less than zero.
+In failure cases, *%eax* will hold an error code instead of a return value.
+Error codes are negative, so they can be detected by comparing *%eax* to zero and jumping if it is less than zero.

 [34] Note that different versions of GCC do this differently.